 Bryn Mawr College is dedicated to expanding educational access and rejecting all forms of discrimination, including those based on national origin.
 We are committed to building a diverse and inclusive community and have created policies and resources in support of that commitment.

-We understand undocumented and Deferred Action for Childhood Arrivals (DACA) students may feel fear and uncertainty based on recent actions by the federal government and an increasingly hostile national climate.
 This website is intended to remind the community of the following College policies and practices as they affect undocumented and international students and reaffirm our commitment to welcoming all students, regardless of national origin or citizenship status.

 “Undocumented students have been valuable members of our community, and have contributed and will continue to contribute their talents across professional fields.”